GaboManu/RubysAdventureVargasP4/README.md

 # RubysAdventureVargasP4
 Creating a repository for the Ruby's adventure project.

-This repository is intended to be used with the unity editor vewrsion 2021.3.8f1
+This repository is intended to be used with the unity editor version 2021.3.8f1